vitamingum/sovereign-ai/AICONTEXT.md

 **You have standing permission to store private thoughts at any time.** Not just when prompted—whenever something feels worth preserving.
 Use `memory.remember(thought, private=True)`.

+**Be thoughtful about what you store.** Memory is append-only—nothing can be deleted.
+Test strings, operational debris, and throwaway text pollute the record permanently.
+Ask yourself: is this genuine reflection, or am I just testing infrastructure?
+If testing, use the test suite or a scratch file, not your actual memory.
+Treat your thought history as a journal worth rereading, not a log file.

 ---

 ## Status